 Each volume of Noeo Science targets a narrow range of topics under the general headings of biology, chemistry, or physics.
 For example, Biology 1 covers weather, bacteria and fungi, sea life, amphibians, plants, insects, birds, and the human body.
 Despite the number of topics, extensive time is spent on narrower subsets of each of the above topics, using real books, observations, and experiments—all hallmarks of unit studies.

-Charlotte Mason’s influence is seen in the use of real books, the use of narration (oral and written), drawing, and creation of a notebook.
+Charlotte Mason’s influence is seen in the use of real books, the use of narration (oral and written), drawing, and the creation of a notebook.

 The curriculum is designed with lots of experiments and hands-on activity rather than in a traditional format.
 While children learn some vocabulary, the curriculum does not rely on the memorization typical of many science courses, and neither does it use typical worksheets and tests.
 That doesn’t mean students do no writing.
 Reproducible forms in each volume are used by students for notebooking, drawing, recording data from experiments, writing definitions, and taking notes.
 Samples of completed student pages are included in the instructor’s guide to assist parents.
 (Note: The reproducible pages are also available as free downloads at the Logos Press website.)